In a far more productive year than 2014, many electronic music veterans returned to the fold in 2015 with their first new albums for many years.

-So mention must be made of ALICE IN VIDEOLAND, ANALOG ANGEL, BEBORN BETON, BECKY BECKY, CAMOUFLAGE, CLUB 8, ELECTROGENIC, EURASIANEYES, MACHINISTA, ME THE TIGER, HANNAH PEEL, SIN COS TAN and TENEK who all released recordings in 2015 that would have easily made the listing in less competitive years such as 2012 and 2014.
+So mention must be made of ALICE IN VIDEOLAND, ANALOG ANGEL, BEBORN BETON, BECKY BECKY, CAMOUFLAGE, CLUB 8, ELECTROGENIC, EURASIANEYES, ME THE TIGER, HANNAH PEEL and SIN COS TAN who all released recordings in 2015 that would have easily made the listing in less competitive years such as 2012 and 2014.
 Even DURAN DURAN’s disappointing ‘Paper Gods’ yielded one decent track in ‘Face For Today’, but one swallow doesn’t make a summer.

 So the decision has been made; with a restriction of one song per artist moniker, this alphabetical list comprises tracks released in physical formats, or digitally as purchasable or free downloads during the calendar year.
-Here are The Electricity Club’s 30 SONGS OF 2015…
+Here are ELECTRICITYCLUB.CO.UK’s 30 SONGS OF 2015…

 A-HA She’s Humming A Tune